 How do you ship and fulfill orders?
 When should I expect my coffee to arrive?

 We roast coffee five days a week, Sunday through Thursday.
-On Monday through Thursday, coffee orders are collected at 5 a.m.
-ET and roasted and shipped the same day.
-Orders placed after 5 a.m. on Thursday and before 5 a.m. on Sunday are roasted on Sunday and shipped on Monday.
+Monday through Thursday, coffee orders are collected at 12 a.m.
+ET, roasted that day, and shipped the day after roasting.
+Orders placed after 12 a.m. on Thursday and before 12 a.m. on Sunday are roasted on Sunday and shipped on Monday.

 At checkout, you’ll see a handful of shipping options.
 We’re delighted to provide FedEx 2-day shipping for orders at a subsidized rate of $7 per shipment.
 We recommend that option for the most reliable service.